 Air enters the body through the nose or mouth, travels down the throat and trachea (windpipe) into the chest through a pair of air tubes called the left bronchus and the right bronchus, leading respectively to the left and right lungs.

 The right lung is slightly bigger than the left lung.
-The right lung has 3 lobes and the left lung 2 lobes.
+The right lung has three lobes and the left lung two lobes.
 The lobes are further divided in lobules.
-Each lobules are served by smaller branches of the bronchi.
+Each of the lobules are served by smaller branches of the bronchi.

 The bronchi divide and subdivide into narrower and shorter branching tubes till they end in a network of 3 million air sacs called alveoli.
 Between the trachea (windpipe) and the alveoli, the bronchi branches look like an upside-down tree.

 Alveoli are the final destination for inhaled air in the lungs.
 It is a network of about 3 million balloon-like air sacs, located at the ends of the lungs' air passages.

 The alveoli are the centres of gas exhange.

 Blood is brought from the body to the alveoli through a fine network of pulmonary capillaries.
 The barrier seperating the air and blood is extremely thin - 50 times thinner than a sheet of tissue paper.